RepleDEV/rinku_winswitcher/README.md

 ## WinSwitcher
-This module's current purpose is to store the current active window's HWND data,
+This module's current purpose is to store the current active window's data,
 and to be able to re-focus that window later on.

 May expand to an actually useful module.

 This is a module for the project: [Rinku](https://github.com/repledev/rinku).

+## Platforms
+Currently supported platforms:
+- Windows

+**Will log an error if the platform is unsupported!**

 ## Setup